streamfold/rotel/README.md

 configuration
 options for the given exporter type.

 Using our example above, the user must set, at a minimum, the following environment variables.
-(For Clickhouse Cloud you would need to include a username/password, but we are skipping those for brevity.)
+(For ClickHouse Cloud you would need to include a username/password, but we are skipping those for brevity.)

 - `ROTEL_EXPORTER_LOGGING_ENDPOINT=https://xxxxxxx.us-east-1.aws.clickhouse.cloud:8443`